-Description: Wrapper for elements determining the methods and algorithms used.

-Argument: Elements specifying overall modeling settings.
+Description:Wrapper for elements determining the methods and algorithms used.Argument:Elements specifying overall modeling settings.Default:No default.

 17.2.1 <mode>

 Description: The default mode is prediction, that is, to generate a deterministic set of most likely surfaces using kriging.